Vivonet/Presto/README.md

 ## Dependencies
 If you want a block of code to be called every time an object changes, use a dependency instead, by instead passing the same block to **onChange:**.
 You can also pass an optional weak target to **onChange:** that will existentially tie the given block to the existence of the target.
 If the target disappears, the block will no longer be called.
 Typically the current view or view controller is passed as this parameter, because if the view disappears, there's probably nothing to update anyway.

+## Set Completions
+So what do you do if your block of code depends on multiple different remote sources?
+Well, you could wrap completions inside completions, but that will quickly get ugly.
+Instead, Presto allows you to add a completion to an array of sourced objects such that the completion will only be called when *all* of the objects in it have completed:

+	@[[firstObject, secondObject, thirdObject] onComplete:^(NSObject *result) {
+		// all three objects will be complete at this point (but not necessarily successful) }];

+Note that because this is a completion and not a dependency, and completions must be guaranteed to fire, this doesn't require the success of the individual objects contained in the array.
+Therefore you should always check the validity of your objects in your completion block as appropriate.

+## Set Dependencies
+Set dependencies follow similar logic as set completions, but being a dependency, the supplied block is called whenever *any* of the objects in the array change, and only when they change successfully.

+Because dependencies are kept alive indefinitely, it is recommended that you pass a target object with your completions if you are not dealing with global instances.
+This weakly-referenced target acts as a canary to your callback.
+If the canary disappears, the block is

+Remember, you can attach as many completions and dependencies to objects as you wish, so if you need to have the features of completions in one case and dependencies in another, feel free.

 ## What Doesn’t Presto Do?
 As I've mentioned, Presto is still in its infancy.
 There are still some features and abilities that are planned or being considered that are not yet part of the framework.
 One such obvious omission is that of converters.
 There is no layer of conversion happening between a payload and your local properties.